-Southern Nazarene University values the holistic learning experiences unique to a liberal arts education.
+Southern Nazarene University values the holistic learning experiences unique in a liberal arts education.
 National studies and best practices confirm that a student living on campus is better able to benefit from the living-learning community that SNU aspires to create.
 Research clearly shows that students who live on campus have higher levels of academic engagement and perform better in class, thus are more likely to persist to graduation.
 Additionally, students who live on campus are able to develop strong interpersonal relationships with faculty, staff, students, and administrators which foster a community of learners important to the educational mission of the university.

-In response to this philosophy, SNU's residential policy states that single students who are not 22 years of age by September 1 of the academic year are to live in residence at the university in one of its oncampus housing facilities.
-Current practices have allowed students who wish to live off campus with a parent and are under the age of 22 to apply for off campus housing.
+In response to this philosophy, SNU's residential policy states that single students under 22 years of age are to live in residence at the university in one of its on-campus housing facilities.
+Current practices have allowed students who wish to live off campus and are under the age of 22 to apply for off campus housing.
 A request for exemption from the residential requirement will be considered on a case by case basis.
 Application for exemptions should be made through the Office of Student Life well in advance of the start of the semester and/or academic year.